Bennett Brook Railway: Signalling and safeworking

-In late 2012 an Electric Staff system was re-introduced on the Mussel Pool to Whiteman Village Junction, with staff instruments located in the signal cabins at both stations.
-At the same time a wired telephone line was re-introduced between the two stations, using telegraph poles.
+In 1997 an Electric Staff system was introduced on the Mussel Pool to Whiteman Village Junction section, with staff instruments located in the signal cabins at both stations.
+At the same time a wired telephone line was introduced between the two stations, using telegraph poles.
+With electric staff working, the driver carries a staff withdrawn from the staff machine thereby locking the machines at each end of the line from releasing another staff.
+When the train reaches the end of the section, the staff is placed in the machine at the terminating end and both machines are unlocked allowing another staff to be removed.